cow-mc/VehicleDismountDisabler/README.md

 # VehicleDismountDisabler

-A Spigot plugin that prevent players to exit certain vehicles in certain worlds.
+A Spigot plugin that prevents players to exit certain vehicles in certain worlds.

 To get out of a vehicle in a blacklisted world, the vehicle has to be destroyed.